AbdullrahmanGad/ODC_Weather-app-project/README.md

 ![image (1)](https://github.com/user-attachments/assets/33a9e262-d305-4a96-b3dc-58be966ea8f7)

-# Email Notifications :-
+# E-mail Notifications :-
-The Jenkins pipeline is set up to send email notifications to developers regarding the build status.
-If the deployment is successful, an email is triggered with a success message.
-In case of a build failure, an email is sent With Buildlogs attached , which can assist developers in troubleshooting and debugging the issue.
+The Jenkins pipeline is set up to send e-mail notifications to developers regarding the build status.
+If the deployment is successful, an e-mail is triggered with a success message.
+In case of a build failure, an e-mail is sent With Buildlogs attached , which can assist developers in troubleshooting and debugging the issue.
+If you have any issues with E-mail Configuration check [This](https://pradeep-sg406.medium.com/how-to-configure-email-notification-in-jenkins-227b58d3c017/)

 ![image](https://github.com/user-attachments/assets/c990a456-6b2f-4cec-ad8b-38ff7eacb285)